Robust Variational Physics-Informed Neural Networks: Numerical examples

 \section{Numerical examples}

-\keko{To illustrate the proposed strategy's performance, we consider several diffusion-advection problems subject to Dirichlet-type boundary conditions.
+To illustrate the proposed strategy's performance, we consider several diffusion-advection problems subject to Dirichlet-type boundary conditions.
 We focus on problems that either are challenging for the standard finite element method (advection-dominated problems) or do not admit a solution belonging to $H^2(\Omega)$.
-To construct the loss functionals, we consider two distinct discrete test spaces: one employing standard FE piece-wise polynomials and another employing spectral orthonormal test functions.
-Here, we do not intend to compare the performance between different test spaces, but rather our aim is to numerically validate the robustness of RVPINNs.}
+We consider two distinct discrete test spaces to construct the loss functionals: one employing standard FE piece-wise polynomials and another employing spectral orthonormal test functions.
+Here, we do not intend to compare the performance between different test spaces, but rather, we aim to numerically validate the robustness of RVPINNs.